Fuentes Brotantes de Tlalpan National Park

 Fuentes Brotantes de Tlalpan National Park is a national park located in the Tlalpan district of southern Mexico City.
 It was declared a National Park on 28 September 1936, on what was previously known as the Rancho Teochtíhuitl and the Barranca de los Manantiales.
+Established in 1936, the park is known for its natural springs, which give it the name “Fuentes Brotantes,” meaning “bubbling springs” in Spanish.
+Its lush vegetation, freshwater springs, and tranquil environment have made it an essential ecological and recreational site within the city.

 Natural history

 Most wildlife species that inhabit the park were brought and acclimatized to it, as a result of the donations from SEMARNAT and other animal welfare institutions.

 The park's main characteristic are ponds, fed by a few springs flowing from the foothills of the Sierra del Ajusco.